NITCbase/nitcbase.github.io/docs/Roadmap/Stage12.md

 **Q1**.
 In a previous stage, you created relations `Events(id NUM, title STR, location STR)`, `Locations(name STR, capacity NUM)` and `Participants(regNo NUM, event STR)`.
 Populate these relations with the data from the files [events.csv](/roadmap_files/stage12/events.csv), [locations.csv](/roadmap_files/stage12/locations.csv) and [participants.csv](/roadmap_files/stage12/participants.csv) respectively.
 Write commands to obtain the following relations.

-- `EventLocations(name STR)`: Stores the name of all the locations that have an event happening in it.
+1. `EventLocations(name STR)`: Stores the name of all the locations that have an event happening in it. (duplicate entries are allowed)
-- `AudiPeople(regNo NUM, eventName STR)`: Stores the registration number and event of all the participants taking part in an event that is happening at the location 'Audi'
+2. `AudiPeople(regNo NUM, eventName STR)`: Stores the registration number and event of all the participants taking part in an event that is happening at the location 'Audi'
-- `MiniEventPeople(regNo STR, eventName NUM)`: Stores the registration number and event of all the participants taking part in an event that is happening at a location with capacity between 100 and 200.
+3. `MiniEventPeople(regNo STR, eventName NUM)`: Stores the registration number and event of all the participants taking part in an event that is happening at a location with capacity between 100 and 200.

 **Q2.** This exercise will test the error conditions of the _join_ functionality.
 Run the following **in your NITCbase** and ensure that you get the corresponding output.